Las Vegas Nevada sign with palm trees and grand buildings behind

 Though you can make the road trip from Kansas City to Las Vegas during any season of the year as most attractions are indoors and not affected by the weather, spring or fall months are recommended.

-Visiting in these months also avoids international and local tourist crowds in the Summer and Winter months.
+Visiting in these months also avoids international and local tourist crowds in the summer and winter months.

 With most national parks being in the Utah, Nevada, or Arizona region, visiting in the summer may be rather hot with temperatures ranging between 85 and 100 degrees Fahrenheit, and the desert in the winter can often get a bit chilly at 45 -47 degrees Fahrenheit.